Isomorphism Testing for Graphs Excluding Small Topological Subgraphs: Introduction

 \begin{theorem} Let $G$ be a connected graph that excludes $K_h$ as a topological subgraph and let $t = \Omega(h^5)$.
 Then there is a color $c_0 \in \{\WL{3}{G}(v,v,v) \mid v \in V(G)\}$ such that, for $\chi(v,w) \coloneqq \WL{3}{G}(v,w,w)$ for all $v,w \in V(G)$ and $X \coloneqq \{v \in V(G) \mid \WL{3}{G}(v,v,v) = c_0\}$, it holds that

 for all $v \in X$. \end{theorem}

 Here, $\WL{3}{G} \colon (V(G))^3 \rightarrow C$ denotes the coloring of $3$-tuples computed by the $3$-dimensional Weisfeiler-Leman algorithm.
-We remark that the $t$-closure needs to be taken over a colored version of $G$ which, however, does not pose any problems for the final algorithm.
+We remark that the $t$-closure needs to be taken over a colored version of $G$ (where every pair $(v,w)$ of vertices is colored by $\chi(v,w)$) which, however, does not pose any problems for the final algorithm.

 Observe that Theorem \ref{thm:main-tool} implies Property \ref{item:main-tool-2} since the coloring $\WL{3}{G}$ can be computed in polynomial time and we can simply try all possible colors $c_0 \in \{\WL{3}{G}(v,v,v) \mid v \in V(G)\}$ to find a good set $X$ (if more than one color yields a good set $X$, we simply take the smallest color according to some fixed linear order on the colors).